Most homeowners debate whether its best to go for fiberglass or vinyl windows, both of which are highly popular choices.

-The average cost to install new windows is $350-600 per unit; and most homeowners debate whether its best to go for fiberglass or vinyl windows.
+The average cost to install new windows is $350-600 per unit; depending on the quality and type of window you want.

 See costs in your areaStart Here - Enter Your Zip Code